garrandall/popular-music-data/tracks/shake-it-out-florence---the-machine.md

 Shake it out, shake it out
-Shake it out, shake it out, ooh whoa
+Shake it out, shake it out, ohwhoa
 Shake it out, shake it out
-Shake it out, shake it out, ooh whoa
+Shake it out, shake it out, ohwhoa
 And it's hard to dance with a devil on your back
 So shake him off, oh whoa